 The MacBook Air is the most affordable route into getting an Apple MacBook.
 The early 2020 version of the MacBook Air directly precedes the current MacBook Air M1 (above) and was a significant power upgrade over previous Airs.
 But what really sets it apart is its keyboard design...
 Gone are the old butterfly switches, which were too shallow for many people, and prone to sticking if they filled with crumbs.
 Instead you get Apple's Magic keyboard, which first appeared on the 2019 MacBook Pro.
 This makes for a better typing experience, for those that need to send emails and type essays/reports, as well as edit images.
 A nice bonus for eco warriors is that Apple says this is the first MacBook that uses 100% recycled aluminum (so treat yourself and save the planet at the same time!).

-If you're after the power of a MacBook Pro, but the current and 16-inch and M1 models are a bit too pricey, then the 13-inch 2019 MacBook Pro could be the best MacBook for photo editing for your needs.
+If you're after the power of a MacBook Pro, but the current models are a bit too pricey, then the 13-inch 2019 MacBook Pro could be the best MacBook for photo editing for your needs.

-While it's not quite as powerful as the latest MacBook Pros, it still offers some excellent performance thanks to modern components that bring the 13-inch MacBook lineup bang up to date.
+While it's not as powerful as the latest MacBook Pros, it still offers some excellent performance thanks to modern components which can still deliver a decent turn of speed.
 The 13-inch screen might be a bit too small to work on comfortably when editing photos, but it does the job when you're away from your studio, and Apple's Retina resolution means even if it's on the small size, it still looks fantastic.

 Best MacBooks for photo editing: What to look for